jd-coderepos/contributions-ner-cs/README.md

 | method | 2,723 |
 | research problem | 2,100 |

-The reamining repositories have specialized README files with the respective dataset statistics.
+The remaining repositories have specialized README files with the respective dataset statistics.

 ### 3) Citation